csantill/CourseraDataProduct/README.md

 Simple Car Payment calculator

-Useful tool to estimate the monthly car payment.
+Tool to estimate the monthly car payment.
+Developed using Shiny for calculator and Slidify for Presentation

 Enter